alphagov/verify-service-provider/docs/adr/0026-development-mode-for-the-verify-service-provider.md

 ./bin/verify-service-provider development
 ```

+The user should also be able to run this mode on Windows.

-The command will provide additional options to the use so that the user can
+The command will provide additional options to the user so that they can
 control:
 - the host the VSP will bind to
 - the port the VSP will run on